CottageLabs/jct/markdown/faq.md

 ## The journal to which I want to submit my article is not listed - what should I do?

 If you cannot quickly locate the journal you want to submit to by name, you can enter the ISSN of the journal instead, which may make it easier to find.

+The JCT only supports checks on serials that are identified by ISSN.
+If a book or conference series has an ISSN you can try searching with that.
+If it does not, you will not be able to determine your Plan S compliance via this tool.

 If you still can't find the journal you wish to publish in, then it may not be in our journals list, so please get in touch via the feedback link and let us know.

+## I can't find my publication via its ISBN

+The JCT only supports checks on serials that are identified by ISSN.
+If a book or conference series has an ISSN you can try searching with that.
+If it does not, you will not be able to determine your Plan S compliance via this tool.

 ## What is a Transformative Journal?